 Lord, as I look around and see the endless cycles of nature, I feel my own transitoriness.
 Thank You for that fuller revelation that in Christ, who conquered death, I have the hope of eternal life.

-Life Application: Solomon sagely ponders why we strive, often desperately, to prolong our lives forever?
+Solomon sagely ponders why we strive, often desperately, to prolong our lives forever?
 Is something backwards in our human existence?